IT Leaders are buying software and technology they don’t need, while salespeople reap the benefits of a broken vendor evaluation process.

 Olive is that outside, unbiased expert.
 We don’t receive any commission from vendors, we are not influenced by anyone other than you, and we find solutions fast.
 CIOs and CEOs come to us because they know the wrong decision risks their jobs and companies.
 We have built a product that takes that responsibility seriously.

-Olive is Transforming the Software Selection Process
+Use Olive to Transform your Software Selection Process

 The inherent risks and problems within the process put buyers at a distinct disadvantage.
 You can go the traditional route and find a software that was perfect for the past.
 If not, you find an ‘expert’ who are influenced by the vendors more than they are by your critical business needs.